John Clancy (Medal of Honor)

-John E. Clancy was an American soldier who served with the 1st Artillery Regiment.
+John E. Clancy (c.
+1868 – 1932) was an American soldier who served with the 1st Artillery Regiment.
 He was awarded the Medal of Honor for bravery at the Battle of Wounded Knee, now called the Wounded Knee Massacre.

 Service

 Born in New York and raised in Washington, Clancy enlisted in Company E, 1st Artillery Regiment on August 2, 1887 (giving his age as 19) at "Vanco Bks" (possibly Vancouver Barracks).

+Wounded Knee Massacre

-On December 29, 1890, Clancy was present at the Battle of Wounded Knee and was cited for bravery in twice voluntarily rescuing wounded comrades from under enemy fire; he was later awarded the Medal of Honor for his actions.
+On December 29, 1890, Clancy was present at the Wounded Knee Massacre and was cited for bravery in twice voluntarily rescuing wounded comrades from under enemy fire; he was later awarded the Medal of Honor for his actions.

+Later service

 He was discharged at Fort Sheridan, Illinois on August 1, 1892, as a private.
 Clancy re-enlisted in Company E on August 14, 1892, still at Fort Sheridan, and was dishonorably discharged at Fort Sheridan on September 26, 1894.

+He died at Fort Riley, Kansas on July 11, 1932.